Dodson scores career-high 16 to lead No. 6 Stanford women

 BIG PICTURE

 CSUN senior center Channon Fluker, on the Lisa Leslie Award watch list, matched a Big West Conference record with her 13th career Player of the Week honor.
-She’s the school’s career leader in points and rebounds, and she’s the Division I active rebounding leader. ...
+She’s the school’s career leader in points and rebounds, and she’s the Division I active rebounding leader.
+“She can go back and see what she needs to work on,” Flowers said.
+“Most teaching opportunities don’t come with winning.” ...
 After missing 14 of their first 15 shots, the Matadors were 4 of 12 to finish with a 15.4 shooting percentage in the first half.
+They shot 36.3 percent in the second half.

 Dodson, who entered the game early when Smith hobbled off with an apparent foot injury, scored 10 points on 5-of-8 shooting in the first half.
 Smith returned to action a couple minutes later. ...
 Lexie Hull missed her seventh game with a foot injury.